kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 **2. PodGroup**
   - Pattern: `<(truncated-if-needed)workload-name>-<(truncated-if-needed)podGroup-template-name>-<hash>`
-  - Truncation of workload name and podGroup name is applied when necessary to respect name length limits.
+  - Truncation of the workload name and podGroup template name is applied when necessary to respect name length limits.
-  - The hash allows PodGroups for different Workload/template combinations to have distinct names.
+  - The hash is derived from the Job UID, so sibling Jobs that select the same `PodGroupTemplate` get one `PodGroup` each.
+The parent is not part of the name, because the name describes which Job the object serves, not who owns the `Workload`.
-    The controller creates a single `PodGroup` per Job at a time.
+  - The controller creates a single `PodGroup` per Job at a time.
 Recreating it from the same Workload and template can reuse the deterministic name after the old object is gone.
 The new API object is distinguished by its UID.
+  - This replaces the alpha `GeneratePodGroupName(workloadName, templateName)`, which had no Job identity.

 ### Deletion and Garbage Collection